enclaive/sgx-lib-login/README.md

 * A ```.csv```-File containing user credentials is created and sealed inside the enclave

-* Passwords can be hashed inside the enclave
+* Password can be hashed inside the enclave

 * For demonstration purposes a list of existing user credentials can be printed out or deleted.